Back to Guides

 What This Means for You

 Keep your arrears calculations accurate.
 If a tenant disputes your numbers at a hearing, you need documentation showing exactly what is owed.
-The 50% threshold only works if everyone agrees on what 100% actually is.
+Once it is in force, the 50% threshold will only work if everyone agrees on what 100% actually is.

-Gone are the days of surprise evidence at LTB hearings.
-Bill 60 requires both parties to disclose their evidence ahead of time.
+Surprise evidence at LTB hearings is on its way out.
+Bill 60 will require both parties to disclose their evidence ahead of time.
 Show up with something new that was not shared in advance?
-The adjudicator can refuse to consider it.
+Once the rule is in force, the adjudicator can refuse to consider it.

 The upside: hearings should be more predictable.
 You will know what you are walking into, and so will the tenant.
 Fewer adjournments because someone needs time to respond to surprise evidence.

-The appeal window dropped from 30 days to 15.
-If a tenant (or you) wants to challenge an LTB decision, there is half the time to do it.
+The appeal window is set to drop from 30 days to 15.
+If a tenant (or you) wants to challenge an LTB decision, there would be half the time to do it.

 This one is straightforward but significant.
-If you are evicting a tenant because you or a family member needs to move in (N12 notice), you no longer have to pay the tenant one month rent as compensation.
+If you are evicting a tenant because you or a family member needs to move in (N12 notice), Bill 60 will remove the requirement to pay the tenant one month rent as compensation.
+Until that change is in force, you must still pay it.

 Before you get too excited: bad faith evictions are still illegal and still carry serious penalties.
 If you evict someone claiming personal use and then re-rent the unit, you are looking at fines up to $50,000 for individuals.
 Bill 60 did not change that.
 It just removed the upfront payment requirement for legitimate personal use situations.